Directed by: Matt Reeves || Produced by: Peter Chernin, Dylan Clark, Rick Jaffa, Amanda Silver

 Perhaps the most impressive aspect of this trilogy is how each installment improves upon its predecessor, with this final act learning from the few shortcomings of the earlier films and completing Caesar’s arc in satisfying fashion.
 It is a tall tale that relies on the oldest formulas of science-fiction, namely using a fictitious yet scientifically plausible premise to explore questions of the human condition and society itself.
 With the help of modern special FX, a great cast, and a somber yet heartfelt visual style, War for the Planet of the Apes concludes the most cinematic and memorable film franchise of the 2010s.

-SUMMARY & RECOMMENDATION: Matt Reeves finishes his contribution to the reborn Apes trilogy with a distinct cinematographic style, powerful action sequences, and a slow-burn, dramatic arc for his principle characters.
+SUMMARY & RECOMMENDATION: Matt Reeves finishes his contribution to the reborn Apes trilogy with a distinct cinematographic style, powerful action sequences, and a slow-burn, dramatic arc for his principal characters.
 Andy Serkis and Woody Harrelson give great performances, and are complimented by more low-key, eccentric characters like Steve Zahn and Amiah Miller.
 War for the Planet of the Apes is also the premiere motion-capture special FX extravaganza in global filmmaking.

 — However… the film is a tad long in the tooth at two hours and twenty minutes, which is one area it doesn’t deviate from mainstream blockbuster filmmaking.

 — HIGHLY RECOMMENDED: It’s not quite as entertaining as Dawn of the Planet of the Apes, but it’s even more dramatic and even more memorable.

 ?
 Don’t worry, Maurice; you’re home now.
 Apes are strong… with or without me.